n8layer/n8n-nodes-immybot/README.md

 - **Update**: Update an existing tag by ID

 ### Provider Links
+- **Get Many Provider Links**: Get all provider links with optional filtering
+  - _Optional_: Filter by Provider Link ID.
+If an ID is provided, only that provider link will be returned.
+  - Boolean options for including clients, unlinked clients, and version validation
 - **Get Provisioning Package**: Get a provisioning package URI with onboarding options
+  - Returns structured JSON output with `ppkg_url` field instead of raw URL string

 ### Maintenance
 - **Run**: Run maintenance or software installation on specified computers with options for: